freddolino-lab/ipod/docs/main_config.md

 ### Min percentile chipsub fit

-`min_percentile_chipsub_fit` is used to set the percentile above which RNAP ChIP data will be considered when inferring the contribution of RANP ChIP to the IPOD signals.
+`min_percentile_chipsub_fit` must be an integer, and is used to set the percentile of RNAP ChIP data above which data will be considered when inferring the contribution of RANP ChIP to IPOD signals.
 We usually set it as follows:

 ```bash
 min_percentile_chipsub_fit = 98